-Research and Analysis by Joyce Manchester
+Research & Analysis by Joyce Manchester

 Data from administrative records of the Social Security Administration allow us to examine patterns of initial entitlement to Old-Age Insurance benefits as well as Disability Insurance benefits.
 We follow cohorts born in different years over their lifetimes to identify changes in entitlements by age over time.
 Breaking out single birth cohorts shows close adherence in entitlement ages to rule changes as well as increasing shares of cohorts relying on the Disability Insurance program in middle age.